 How To Serve Quiche?

-Slice the quiche-like a pie and serve.
-It should be served warm or hot out of the oven.
-Never serve it cold.
+Slice the quiche like you would a pie and serve.
+It should be served warm or hot out of the oven; never serve it cold.

 What Is Quiche Lorraine?